LevInteractive/oleo/README.md

 óleo
 ====

-óleo is a sleek project-based time tracking Chrome Application that can sync to Google Spreadsheets allowing for collaborative tracking.
+óleo is a sleek project-based time management Chrome Application that can sync to Google Spreadsheets allowing for collaborative tracking.